MitilJawale/PERN-Library/README.md

 2. npm or yarn package manager installed
 3. Setup Instructions

+Next step, navigate to server folder

+  1. Install npm
+     # npm i

-  1. Set up Database
+  2. Set up Database
     To create databases, migrate schema, and seed initial data, run the following command:

       # npm run setup-db

-2. Start Server
+  3. Start Server
     To start the server in development mode, use:

       # npm run dev
     This command will start the server at http://localhost:3000 by default.

-3. Start Client
+Next, Navigate to client folder
+1. install npm
+   # npm i
 In a separate terminal or shell, navigate to the client directory and run the following command to start the client application: